Helen Taitt

 New York Negro Ballet

-She additionally performed on Broadway in Four Saints in Three Acts in 1952.
+She additionally performed on Broadway in Four Saints in Three Acts in 1952 and was featured on the CBS show The Best of Broadway as a part of its Stage Door production.

 In addition to being a dancer, choreographer, instructor, pianist, manager, and director, she was a writer, and her career is well documented in her autobiography My Life My Country.